evorosh1/snapyelp-appios/planning/sprints/sprint4/sprint_notes.md

 << Our team's detailed plan to complete the sprint >>

 - need to construct a post data model
-- need to create the api endpoints for the following requests:
+- need to create the following api endpoints
+  - newsfeed
+    - GET: returns a list of all posts created all users
+  - profile
     - GET: returns a list of all posts created by the user
     - POST: saves each post created by the user
 - wire up the frontend guis to access these endpoints

 ### Action Items